SystemFw/blog/content/staging/paxos-failures.md

 explosions and message loss anyway.

 A write can be attempted at any time, even when another attempt is in progress, by the same writer or by another writer.
-The algorithm is also robust to messages from older attempts arriving late, when a new attempt is in progress.
-This gives us a uniform strategy to deal with all kinds of errors or uncertainty: we will just attempt the write again.
+It can also be abandoned at any time, and the algorithm is robust to messages from older attempts arriving late, when a new attempt is in progress.
+This gives us a uniform strategy to deal with all kinds of errors or
+uncertainty: we will just attempt the write again.
 Assuming there are no more than `f` failures, eventually an attempt will succeed, either setting the value, or with a no-op if another attempt has succeeded unbeknownst to us.

  We'll call each attempt a _proposal_, and it will have the value `v` we're trying to write, and a _proposal number_ `n`.
 Proposal numbers